everett-hayes/MovieRec/README.md

 ## Development Team

-This project was developed by Himanshu Bainwala, Rayaan Attari and Everett Hayes in the JAVA environment as the final project for CSC: Object Oriented Programming at Grinnell College.
+This project was developed by Himanshu Bainwala, Rayaan Attari, and Everett Hayes in the JAVA environment as the final project for CSC: Object Oriented Programming at Grinnell College.